+Olli Huotari

-Olli Huotari Master of Laws, LL.M. b.
+Master of Laws, LL.M. b.
 1966

-Senior Vice President, Corporate Functions (Communications, Human Resources, Intellectual Property Rights and Legal Affairs), since 1 July 2006 Secretary to the Board of Directors of Orion

-Corporation, since 1 October 2002
+- Senior Vice President, Corporate Functions (including, i.a., Communications, Human Resources, Intellectual Property Rights and Legal Affairs), as of 1 July 2006 - Secretary to the Board of Directors of Orion Corporation, as of 1 October 2002